f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 Task 2 - Deploy Basic HTTP Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Perform the following steps to complete this task:

 #.
 Execute Step 2 to **Create** the Basic HTTP Service on BIG-IP A